 The QIAGEN CLC Microbial Genomics Module also includes an interactive ‘Minimum Spanning Tree’ (MST) visualization for instant and intuitive overview for outbreak analysis.

 QIAGEN CLC Microbial Genomics Module offers unparalleled options for analysis of both amplicon/OTU and whole metagenome sequencing data.
 The tools provide a fully integrated solution for everything from 16S/ITS microbiome profiling, shotgun metagenomics profiling, metagenomics assembly, automated gene finding and annotation with BLAST or DIAMOND.
 The software also provides innovative tools for binning of contigs from de novo assemblies – an important step in identifying plasmids and other mobile elements.
-All of these tools can also connect to a variety of established public databases, available for direct download within QIAGEN CLC software, or use databases built and curated by the users themselves.
+All of these tools can also connect to a variety of established public databases, available for direct download within QIAGEN CLC, or use databases built and curated by the users themselves.

 For the general requirements, please refer to the relevant